This one pot chicken and dirty rice is a dish washing hater’s dream! The chicken is cooked on top of the rice for the most flavorful dish ever!

 - Substitute regular smoked sausage for the andouille

-This is one instance where I realllllly love using my enameled dutch oven.
+This is one instance where I really love using my enameled dutch oven.
 There will be baked on bits of food that will probably need soaking (which you can’t do with a regular cast iron), and it browns food like a dream.
-I don’t have a fancy LeCreuset or Staub, but use my trusty Lodge pan… it works like a champ!
-This is the one I have.

 Give this one pot chicken and rice a chance this Fall… I really think you’ll love the Cajun-style flavors!!
 Simply put, you need this dish in your life!